AnaCRFerreira/sciprog_21/practical06/README.md

 # matmult.c

-_matmult.c_ Calculates the multiplication of 2 matrix and prints out the three matrix A, B and C.
+_matmult.c_ calculates the multiplication of 2 matrix and prints out the three matrix A, B and C.

 To run:
 ```
-gcc -o matmult matmult.c && /matmult
+gcc -o matmult matmult.c && ./matmult
 ```

 # Step6